-- □ Remember, modest clothing is required for entrance to most of the great sites we will be visiting.
-Shorts, skirts above the knees, sleeveless tops, and tops which reveal the midriff are forbidden. - □ Leave space in your luggage for gifts and souvenirs. - A few comfortable outfits - □ At least one dressy outfit for ordination.
-For men, this means suit and tie, and for ladies, a nice dress or the equivalent. - An umbrella - Casual clothes for relaxing at our Rome campus - □ A plastic garbage bag for dirty clothes - □ (Ladies, you may wish to avoid heels they just don't work on cobblestones.)
+- Remember, modest clothing is required for entrance to most of the great sites we will be visiting.
+Shorts, skirts above the knees, sleeveless tops, and tops which reveal the midriff are forbidden. - Leave space in your luggage for gifts and souvenirs. - □ A few comfortable outfits - □ An umbrella - Casual clothes for relaxing at our Rome campus - □ A plastic garbage bag for dirty clothes - □ (Ladies, you may wish to avoid heels they just don't work on cobblestones.)